 In February 2020, the Company eliminated the chief business officer role and Gordon K. Johnson separated from the Company.
-In connection with his separation, Mr. Johnson is entitled to severance benefits as documented in his Amended and Restated Employment Agreement entered into in June 2015.
-The severance benefits consist of personnel and other related charges of approximately \$0.4 million and stock compensation expense of approximately \$0.4 million related to the acceleration of vesting on unvested shares subject to certain stock options.
-These severance benefits are presented as severance expense in the unaudited condensed statements of operations for the nine months ended September 30, 2020.
-As of September 30, 2020, the Company had accrued severance expense recorded within accounts payable and accrued expenses in the amount of \$0.1 million.
-As of September 30, 2019, there was no accrued severance.
-For the three months ended September 30, 2020 and three and nine months ended September 30, 2019 there was no severance expense.
+In connection with his separation, Mr. Johnson was entitled to severance benefits as documented in his Amended and Restated Employment Agreement entered into in June 2015.
+The severance benefits consisted of personnel and other related charges of approximately \$0.4 million and stock compensation expense of approximately \$0.4 million related to the acceleration of vesting on unvested shares subject to certain stock options.
+These severance benefits are presented as severance expense in the unaudited condensed statements of operations for the three months ended March 31, 2020.
+As of December 31, 2020, the Company had accrued severance expense recorded within accounts payable and accrued expenses in the amount of \$0.1 million.
+As of and for the three months ended March 31, 2021, there was no accrued severance expense, respectively.